Emulation of stochastic simulators using generalized lambda models: Appendix

 It holds that

 The maximum likelihood estimator is then defined by

 where $l_n$ is the empirical version of $l$.

 To prove the consistency of a GMM estimator, the \emph{uniform law of large numbers} is usually used.
-In the case of MLE for the generalized lambda model, classical methods \cite{Newey1994} to prove the uniform law of large numbers cannot be applied directly, due to the fact that the support of $q_{\ve{c}}$ can depend on the model parameters $\ve{c}$, as shown in \cref{eq:Bounds}.
+In the case of a maximum likelihood estimator for the generalized lambda model, classical methods \cite{Newey1994} to prove the uniform law of large numbers cannot be applied directly, due to the fact that the support of $q_{\ve{c}}$ can depend on the model parameters $\ve{c}$, as shown in \cref{eq:Bounds}.
 To circumvent this problem, we use the techniques suggested by \cite{vandegeer2000} for the proof.